 KidzRock International Preschool

 KidzRock offers a programme that’s a game changer, as children with different learning abilities age three to six years old can access a whole day of preschool – not just a few hours, like a traditional Early Intervention Programme for Infants & Children (EIPIC) – and study a regular preschool curriculum in a lovely, intimate setting.
 KidzRock utilises Applied Behaviour Analysis, a strategy based on reinforcement and visual supports, and the teacher-to-student ratio is kept low at 1:3 for personalised learning.
-KidzRock teach using a play-based and child-centred Creative Curriculum, and we love that both local and expat children are welcome.
+KidzRock offers both the Nurturing Early Learners Curriculum by MOE as well as the Carolina Curriculum for Preschoolers with Special Needs intervention programme for children from birth to five years old with mild to severe disabilities.
+We love that itteaches using a play-based and child-centred Creative Curriculum, and both local and expat children are welcome.
 Another bonus?
 Kids can access speech and occupational therapists through the preschool, and their therapy sessions can be integrated into their school schedule.